 Conduct a visual check for Freon leaks

-Determine temperature difference between supply and return air
+Determine the temperature difference between supply and return air

 Check wiring from disconnect switch to AC unit

 Test for unusual noises, vibrations, odors, etc.

 During your San Diego air conditioning tune-up service, our technicians can catch and address any minor issues before they have the chance to develop into major problems.
 We’ll also ensure that your AC is up to local codes and that the original installation was correctly carried out.

 And, if your system recently celebrated a milestone birthday, and has needed multiple repairs over the years, it may be wise to consider looking into having a new, efficient cooling system installed in your home.

 Additional benefits to consider when you schedule an AC tune-up with our team!

 If you feel as if your unit has seen better, cooler days, or you know your HVAC technician's phone number by heart, it may be best to think about getting a new system installed in your home.

 From being equipped with smart thermostats that can be controlled by a smartphone to operating with less energy, there are many beneficial advancements that have been made.